top of page

 Our funding decisions are strategic and contribute to solving or effectively addressing the following health care issues in a substantial and sustainable manner.

-Invited organizations should show how the project/program leads to a meaningful impact, is evidenced-based or evidence-informed, and can be sustained beyond the funding cycle.
+Organizations should show how the project/program leads to a meaningful impact, is evidence-based or evidence-informed, and can be sustained beyond the funding cycle.

 Pilot and more comprehensive projects are eligible for consideration.